 Child Custody in Creek County:

-Our Creek County family law attorneys help with all types of child custody cases.
+Our Creek County child custody attorneys help with all types of custody cases.
 There are several different options for child custody in Oklahoma.
 Two of the choices involve either joint custody or sole custody.
 In Oklahoma child custody law presumes the parents share custody or have joint custody.
 The parent that disagrees with this legal presumption is charged with overcoming this legal presumption.
 This is done by showing the court that joint custody or equal access to the children isn’t in the best interest of the child.
-There are other considerations that drive child custody.
+There are other considerations that drive child custody including circumstances that involve emergency custody or DHS matters.
 Together with best interest arguments there might be certain practical considerations that must be taken into account.
 Those might involve work shifts or where the parents live in relation to each other and the child’s school.

-Child custody is one of the leading reasons that divorce and paternity cases end in litigation.
+Child custody including relocation is one of the leading reasons that divorce and paternity cases end in litigation.
 The truth of the matter is that this is easy to understand given the consequences involved.
 Also the contentiousness relationship between the parents often times acts a fuel to the fire.
-With this said parents need to be ready to find an agreement or be prepared to put on a trial and after all the facts are presented to the Creek County Judge they will decide.
-The process is long but the process can be resolved with good legal guidance and preparation of the parents.
+If you need a family law attorney we offer a Free consultation or you can click this link to ask a legal question.